yorkhellen/cache/README.md

-### cache
+### Cache
- this cache project is based on pvfs file system  and the cache is an independant mode, might it depand on pvfs api I wrote. and this cache project has the following modules:
+ This cache project is based on pvfs file system  and the cache is an independant mode, might it depand on pvfs api I wrote. and this cache project has the following modules:

  prefecting read and delayed write,  pre read with data mining.